ethsu1/deepRL/README.md

 due to a higher epsilon value.
 Once the epsilon decays, it begins to take the more optimal actions.
 In the earlier episodes, I could tell SARSA was being more conservative because it seemed to hover, seemingly worried to drop down too much.
 This seems to make sense because crashing would lead to extremely negative rewards.
+PLACE SARSA BEGINNING GIF

+But it eventually "solved" the environment as seen below.

 # When does Q Learning and SARSA fail?
 Q learning (even with its ML variants) doesn't led well to real world scenarios because the action space isn't discrete.
 You can no longer find the action that leads to max Q value because there infinite potential actions.
 For example, one of the interesting applications of reinforcement learning is robotic control.
 Take a robotic hand with 5 fingers.
 For it learn to pick up an object, there are infinite number of actions (the angle of each finger has infinite number of values, the force applied by each finger has infinite number of values, etc.).
 So Q learning wouldn't work well in these scenarios.
-You might be able to discretize the actions but it probably wouldn't work that well or solve whatever task you are trying to solve
+You might be able to discretize the actions but it probably wouldn't work that well or solve whatever task you are trying to solve.

-# What to do for continuous states and continuous actions?
+# What to do for continuous action spaces?